denim-squad/jean-around-the-world/README.md

     * Login/logout functionality
 * John:
     * Handled most of the Redux
-    * Lower level logic such as implementing the nearest-neighbour algorithm to organize our results
+    * Lower level logic such as implementing the nearest-neighbour algorithm to organize our results and research for known algorithms to solve filtering locations
 * Wesley:
     * Set up the entire build pipeline, hosting
     * Handled all of the API calls
+    * Created GitHub issues for both project requirements and quality of life issues and implemented many small fixes

 ***